midastown/Daily-Tracker/README.md

 * Adding a simple text area linked to each particular day...
 A diary of some sorts.
 * A function that can export data to csv
 * The ability to save when closing the window instead of clicking a button
+* The ability to add activity with ENTER instead of dedicated button
+* The ability to navigate weeks with arrows on top of dedicated buttons